TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 IMPORTANT: While creating C-REAL, I have encounter many times that ".aRole" not working.
 It's not a bug, but I think it's probably discord's bug.
 So when ".aRole" is not working you'll have to wait for a few minutes, or a few hours or a day to use it again.
 And during my testing, it seems like there's a limit of how much channels, categories, and roles you can create on a server.
 It's probably around 500.
 When you are seeing "unable to" create something many times, that means it's either the don't have permissions to create or the server reached it's limit.

 ## Check list for setting up everything
+1. Download the C-REAL file(or download the whole thing)
-1. Get a discord profile(token) for the bot.
+2. Get a discord profile(token) for the bot.
-2. Make a configuration file with builder.HTML
+3. Make a configuration file with builder.HTML
-3. Drag the configured json file next to the executable file(The prebuilt verison)
+4. Drag the configured json file next to the executable file(The prebuilt verison)
-4. (Optional) If the bot is asking for a path-to-the configuration file, you enter a local path or full path for the config file.
 5. Run the executable, and it should give you a bot invite link after the bot is ready.
-If the console closed by itselfs that means there's something wrong with the configuration file.
+If the console closed by itself that means there's something wrong with the configuration file.
+6. (Optional) If the bot is asking for a path-to-the configuration file, you enter a local path or full path for the config file.

 ## What is a token/how to setup a token
  1. The token for a bot is the profile for the bot.
 You'll need a profile for the bot to join servers.